-The repayment period for the Section 502 loan is either 33 or 38 years, and the interest rate is between 1% and the current market rate.
+The repayment period for the Section 502 loan is either 33 or 38 years, and the interest rate is between

+1% and the current market rate.
 The actual rate of interest the borrower pays depends on the borrower's income, as does the loan term.
 If a borrower is eligible to pay less interest than the market rate, the borrower then receives a subsidy called "payment assistance."
 The amount of payment assistance a borrower receives is determined by the loan amount, loan period, and the household income.
+The payment is either determined based on 24% of their monthly income or the loan at a 1% interest rate, whichever is the higher of the two, but can never be higher than the loan at full note rate.
 The assistance makes up the difference between the full loan interest rate and the interest rate the participant pays.
 A portion of this subsidy must be repaid at time of sale or loan payoff based on equity, time, etc.